furrukht10/Banking-App/README.md

 # Banking-App

-Inspired by a tutorial, this simple application designed using HTML, CSS, JS allows you deposit and request money between a series of pre-existing accounts.
+This application designed using HTML, CSS, and JavaScript allows you deposit and request money between a series of pre-existing accounts.

-You can transfer, and request money from pre-existing accounts.
-Below are the current existing accounts:

-This program is fully JavaScript based and uses core concepts such as DOM manipulation, function, arrays, and array methods.
+The application uses JavaScript concepts such as DOM manipulation, objects, , functions, and primarily arrays and array methods.

+This application was designed under the supervision of Jonas Schmedtmann and his JavaScript course.
+The application will constantly be improved in the future independently.

+Below are the pre-defined accounts that can be used to log into the application.
 ##
 Name: James May
 </br>Username (to Login): **jm**